bigtreeyanger/presence_detection_cnn/README.md

 # Getting Started

-This repository contains datasets and implementation code for human presence detection using WiFi signals.
+This repository contains datasets and implementation code for the paper:

+"Harvesting Ambient RF for Presence Detection Through Deep Learning."
+Yang Liu, Tiexing Wang, Yuexin Jiang and Biao Chen. arXiv: 2002.05770 [cs.LG]

+Please cite this paper if you use the code/data in this repository as part of a published research project.

 These instructions will walk you through how to access the datasets and how to get the project up and running on your local machine.